 The information that you provide in the request file will allow us to choose the best nozzle size, pressure and optical component in order to get the best results out of the sort.
-For this reason, we would like to ask you to complete the request form before the sorting precisely.
+For this reason, we would like to ask you to complete the request form (here is the online form Sort Request) before the sorting precisely.
 Please let us know if you find any problem in your sorted cells (low viability, very low cell number, contamination…).
 It will help a lot to improve the quality of our sorts.

 Successful sorting depends entirely on the quality of the input sample.
 Please bring your cells in FACS tubes in a buffer the cells are happiest in.
 Sample buffer should have a protein concentration of max 2% and content no Phenol Red.